Requirements for Foreign Employees to Work

 Limitations on Background Checks

-Extended background checks on employees are not common in Belgium.
+Extensive background checks on employees are not common in Belgium.
 They should be limited to the strict necessity of assessing the applicant’s professional skills relevant to the job offered.
-The most common background checks relate to education and past employment records and, in relation to employment with an international dimension, confirmation that the applicant has the appropriate permission to work in Belgium, health and medical checks (which are required by law for roles involving safety, vigilance jobs that come in contact with food, or the driving of motorised vehicles, cranes or hoists); and more and more commonly, social media checks, despite the potential that such searches can come into conflict with the right to privacy of the applicant.
+The most common background checks relate to education, experience (past employment records), criminal records for certain occupations (e.g. in the security sector), confirmation that the applicant has the appropriate permission to work in Belgium, health and medical checks (which are required by law for roles involving safety, vigilance jobs that come in contact with food, or the driving of motorised vehicles, cranes or hoists); and more and more commonly, social media checks, despite the potential that such searches can come into conflict with the right to privacy of the applicant.
 However, a lot will depend on the public status of the information.